-We asked everyone at Ink Strategy why Change by Design is such a powerful approach to transforming and changing organizations and this is what they said…
+We asked everyone at Ink Strategy why Change by Design is such a powerful approach to transformation innovation an change management withing organizations and this is what they said…

 Martijn Schreuder Goedheijt

 Change by design combines two of my core values:

 Change which is about growth.
 About knowing who you are today (as an organisation, team or individual), taking time to define what you want to be and finding the courage to go become it.

 Design which is about elegance.
 About knowing who and what you are designing for and co-creating the most beautiful and effective shape to reach your change management goals.

 Applying change by design in organisational transformation is so powerful to me because all of our interventions are designed in such a way that they embody the desired change.
 Our co-creative processes build ownership from the start.
 Our visuals show the essence of behavioural dynamics to beat and the desired future as if it was already there.
 Our experience-based workshops

 I believe the only constant in life is change.
 We inherently need change management in order to adapt, grow and thrive.
 Without forethought, change catches us unexpectedly and can create unwanted situations.
 Through Change by Design, we pre-emptively design the changes according to our own wishes and requirements.
 This allows us to be more prepared and to navigate your business, organization and even your personal life in the desired direction.

 I got into design thinking in change management about a decade ago when it was still an emerging concept.
 Since then I’ve seen a full industry develop around applying design thinking to help organizations create sustainable change.
 We see it in product design, service design, strategy and vision design, and now more commonly in behaviour design.